-- EPCO and its consolidated private company subsidiaries; - Enterprise GP Holdings, which owns all of our membership interests; - Enterprise Products Partners L.P., which is controlled by affiliates of EPCO, including Enterprise GP Holdings; - Duncan Energy Partners L.P., which is controlled by affiliates of EPCO; and - Enterprise Gas Processing LLC, which is controlled by affiliates of EPCO and is our joint venture partner in Ionah
+- EPCO and its consolidated private company subsidiaries; - Enterprise GP Holdings, which owns all of our membership interests; - Enterprise Products Partners, which is controlled by affiliates of EPCO, including Enterprise GP Holdings; - Duncan Energy Partners L.P., which is controlled by affiliates of EPCO; and - Enterprise Gas Processing LLC, which is controlled by affiliates of EPCO and is our joint venture partner in Jonah.

 EPCO, a private company controlled by Dan L. Duncan, is an affiliate of Enterprise GP Holdings, which owns and controls us.
-Our principal business activity of is to act as managing partner of TEPPCO.
+Enterprise GP Holdings owns all of our membership interests.
+Our principal business activity is to act as managing partner of TEPPCO.
 Our executive officers are employees of EPCO (see Note 1).

 We and TEPPCO are both separate legal entities apart from each other and apart from EPCO and its other affiliates, with assets and liabilities that are separate from those of EPCO and its other affiliates.
-We paid cash distributions of \$23.8 million during the six months ended June 30, 2007 to our member.
+We paid cash distributions of \$35.9 million during the nine months ended September 30, 2007 to our member.

 The ownership interests in us and limited partner interests in TEPPCO that are owned or controlled by EPCO and certain of its affiliates, other than those interests owned by Dan Duncan LLC and certain trusts affiliated with Dan L. Duncan, are pledged as security under the credit facility of an affiliate of EPCO.
-This credit facility contains customary and other events of default relating to EPCO and certain affiliates, including Enterprise GP Holdings, Enterprise and us.
-All of the ownership interests in us and the limited partner interests in TEPPCO that are owned or controlled by Enterprise GP Holdings are pledged as security under its credit facility.
+This credit facility contains customary and other events of default relating to EPCO and certain affiliates, including Enterprise GP Holdings, Enterprise Products Partners and us.
+All of the membership interests in us and the limited partner interests in TEPPCO that are owned or controlled by Enterprise GP Holdings are pledged as security under its credit facility.